Sonarr/Sonarr/CONTRIBUTING.md

 ### How to Contribute

--We prefer small PRs that focus on a single issue
+- We prefer small PRs that focus on a single issue
 - Discuss before building large features.
 For major features or architectural changes, please open an issue first.
 Once we've agreed on a solution the work can begin
 - Small bug fixes or improvements can usually go straight to PR, but we may ask for additional information, including logs before reviewing
 - Understand the code before changing it.
 Follow existing code structure and standards